olgabrukman/tutorial-docs/SYSTEM_INTERVIEW.md

 * CP (consistency+avaialability)
 * AP (availability+partition tolerance, i.e., sucha system provides eventual consistency as replacement of full consistency).

-### State
-Partitioning types:
+### Stability Patterns (Patterns for Storing System State)
-* HTTP Caching: e.g. Acamai
+* **HTTP Caching:** e.g. Acamai
-* RDBMS Sharding: Sharding - Partitioning +Replicating data among nodes in case some nodes will fail, so that the data will be restored from backup copies.
+* **RDBMS Sharding:** Sharding - Partitioning +Replicating data among nodes in case some nodes will fail, so that the data will be restored from backup copies.
 Scaling read requests in RDBMS is hard, scaling write requests is impossible.
-* NoSQL: based on Distributed Hash Tables, which are scalable, partitioned, fault-tolerant, decentralized, peer-to-peer, popularized.
+* **NoSQL:** based on Distributed Hash Tables, which are scalable, partitioned, fault-tolerant, decentralized, peer-to-peer, popularized.
 NoSQL DBs:
 	* Google-BigTable (built on top of Google File System)
 	* Amazon-Dynamo
 	* SimpleDB